an303042/artvee-scraper/README.md

 # artvee-scraper

 **artvee-scraper** is an easy-to-use command-line utility for fetching public domain artwork from [Artvee](https://www.artvee.com).
 This project is a fork of the original `artvee-scraper` with additional enhancements and installer scripts to streamline the setup process.
+All code changes were written by ChatGPT-o1, guided by an303042.

 ---